Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Theory

-where ${\rm Pm} \equiv \nu / \eta$ is the magnetic Prandtl number.
-In practice, the forcing term $\langle A \tilde f \rangle$ will make a nonzero contribution to the total cross-helicity, which may be significant if the magnetic Reynolds number is very large.
-However, in the simulations performed in this work, this contribution was relatively small, $\lesssim 15\%$ of that contributed by the $\beta$ term.
-If the system is magnetically forced, there will be additional contributions from correlations with $\tilde g$.
+In practice, the forcing term $\langle \tilde A \tilde f \rangle$ will make a nonzero contribution to the total cross-helicity and cause it to drift randomly about its stationary mean value, and for small enough $\beta$ this drift can be significant (see App.~\ref{app:forcing_wwt}).
+If the system is magnetically forced, there will be an additional contribution from $\langle \nabla^2 \tilde \psi \tilde g \rangle$.